elastic/elastic-transport-ruby/README.md

 * Request retries and dead connections handling
 * Node reloading (based on cluster state) on errors or on demand

+This library uses [Faraday](https://github.com/lostisland/faraday) by default as the HTTP transport implementation.
+We test it it with Faraday versions 1.x and Faraday 2.x.

 For optimal performance, use a HTTP library which supports persistent ("keep-alive") connections, such as [patron](https://github.com/toland/patron) or [Typhoeus](https://github.com/typhoeus/typhoeus).
-Just require the library (`require 'patron'`) in your code, and it will be automatically used.
+Require the library (`require 'patron'`) in your code for Faraday 1.x or the adapter (`require 'faraday/patron'`) for Faraday 2.x, and it will be automatically used.

-Currently these libraries will be automatically detected and used:
+Currently these libraries are supported:
 - [Patron](https://github.com/toland/patron)
 - [Typhoeus](https://github.com/typhoeus/typhoeus)
 - [HTTPClient](https://rubygems.org/gems/httpclient)